Halit Karsıalan

-Halit Karsıalan, commonly known as "Deli" Halid Pasha (1883 in Beshiktaș, Istanbul, Ottoman Empire – 1925) was a Turkish officer and politician.
+Halit Karsıalan, commonly known as "Deli" Halid Pasha (1883 in Beşiktaş, Istanbul, Ottoman Empire – 14 February 1925) was a Turkish career officer and politician.

 After graduating from Military School in 1903, he joined the Ottoman Army as a lieutenant.
-He took his place in several military campaigns, starting from Yemen in 1908, Trablusgarp in 1910 and the Balkan Wars (1912-1913).
+He took his place in several military campaigns, starting from Yemen in 1908, the Italo-Turkish War in 1911 and the First Balkan War (1912-1913).
 Halit Bey was appointed to the Caucasus Front during the First World War.
-He led successful campaigns in Kars, Sarikamis and Ardahan, however the Ottomans lost the war.
+He led successful campaigns against the Russians in Kars, Sarikamis and Ardahan, however the Ottomans lost the war.
+During the war, Ottoman troops under his command carried out the massacres of 7,000 Armenians in the regions of Artvin and Ardanuç.

-After the World War, Halit Bey joined Mustafa Kemal Ataturk for the Turkish Independence War.
-In the beginning, he served in the Eastern Front, but after the Gumru Agreement, he was sent to the Western Front.
+After the war, Halit Bey joined Mustafa Kemal Atatürk for the Turkish Independence War.
+In the beginning, he served in the Eastern Front against the Armenians, but after the Gumru Agreement, he was sent to the Western Front against the Greeks.
 Due to his daringness and courage in the battlefield, he was nicknamed "Mad" (Deli).
 After the war, he was honored with the War of Independence Medal.

 Halit Bey became Ardahan Deputy in the Turkish Grand National Assembly.
-However, he was shot on 9th February 1925 and died on 14th February.
-It was alleged that Ali Çetinkaya had shot him in the Turkish Parliament but the murder was not prosecuted since attorneys claimed that it was self-defence.
+However, he was shot on 9 February 1925 and died on 14 February.
+Ali Çetinkaya shot him in the Turkish Parliament. Çetinkaya was not charged after prosecutors concluded that he acted in self-defence.